pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

    FSDP Workflow

-At high level FSDP works as follow:
+At a high level FSDP works as follow:

 *In constructor*